Iam-RiEL/Data-Analysis-Journey---EXCEL-Project/README.md

  # Data-Analysis-Journey---EXCEL-Project
 ## This is a documentation of my EXCEL lesson Project.

-In a bid to solidify my knowledge of  __EXCEL__ as a student of Biomedical Engineering student aiming to delve into research, I decided to work on a __Mental Health survey of Workers__.
+In a bid to solidify my knowledge of  __EXCEL__ as a student of Biomedical Engineering aiming to delve into Data Analysis and research, I decided to work on a __Mental Health survey of Workers__.

 ## Project Topic: Mental Health Risk of Remote Workers
 ### Table Of Content